delightverse/hng13-stage0-devops/README.md

 - My name is Ubah Delight Godson Okechukwu

 ### Slack username:
-- My Slack username is:
+- My Slack username is: @DelightU.

 ### Project Description:
 - This is a static web page served by NGINX as part of HNG Stage 0 of the HNG internship.